 You can edit the default firewall settings that apply to traffic that does not match any of the user-defined firewall rules.

-Default firewall settings apply to traffic that does not match any of the user-defined firewall rules.
-The Distributed Firewall default rule is displayed on the centralized firewall user interface.
-The default Layer 3 rule is show under the General Tab and the default Layer 2 rule is shown under the Ethernet tab.
+The default firewall rules apply to traffic that does not match any of the user-defined firewall rules.
+The default Layer 3 rule is under the General tab and the default Layer 2 rule is under the Ethernet tab.

-The default Distributed Firewall rules allows all L3 and L2 traffic to pass through all prepared clusters in your infrastructure.
-The default rule is always at the bottom of the rules table and cannot be deleted or added to.
+The default firewall rules allow all L3 and L2 traffic to pass through all prepared clusters in your infrastructure.
+The default rule is always at the bottom of the rules table and cannot be deleted.
 However, you can change the Action element of the rule from Allow to Drop or Reject (not recommended), and indicate whether traffic for that rule should be logged.

 - Click the General tab for L3 rules or the Ethernet tab for L2 rules.

-- In the Action column of the rule, click the pencil icon.
+- In the Action column, select one of the options.